 - Serve mixed dal dosa with potato masala, sambar or coconut chutney.
 Enjoy them while still hot or warm to get that crispy texture and taste.

-This Mix Dal Dosa post from the archives (May 2010) has been republished and updated on 17 July 2021.
+This Mix Dal Dosa post from the archives first published in May 2010 has been republished and updated on 17 July 2021.